 The soil at Canadel is the result of a strange geological phenomenon.
 35 million years ago the fold in the Alps turned the soil layers upside down.
 The older Trias soil (- 200 million years) landed up on top of the Crétacé soil (-65 million years).
 This Trias soil made up of limestone and sandstone guarantees a regular supply of water to the vineyards.

 An unusual microclimate

-On the opposite side of the valley facing Canadel, the rocky Gros Cerveau mountain protects the vines from the morning mists and stops the violent rainfall coming in from the East.
+On the opposite side of the valley facing Canadel, the rocky Gros Cerveau mountain protects the vines from the morning mists and stops the violent rainfalls coming from the East.

 A vineyard cultivated on terraces

 The Canadel vineyard is spread over 15 hectares.
 The grapes are grown on terraces (known as "restanques" in Provence).
-These terraces are sustained by dry stone walls limiting soil erosion and preventing water streaming down from the strong winter rains whilst however still privileging the gentle infiltration of water.
-Facing south, during the night the walls restore the heat retained in the stones during the day, creating a little micro-climate on each of the terraces.
+These terraces are sustained by dry stone walls that limit soil erosion and prevent water from streaming down after strong winter rains while still privileging the gentle infiltration of water.
+As they are facing south, the walls restore at night the heat retained in the stones during the day, creating a little micro-climate on each of the terraces.

 Clouds coming from the sea, blocked by the rocky Gros Cerveau mountain